 Liquidity is the ability to meet current and future financial obligations of a short-term and long-term nature.
-Our primary sources of funds consist of deposit inflows, loan repayments, maturities and sales of securities, borrowings from the Federal Home Loan Bank of New York and securities sold under agreements to repurchase.
+Our primary sources of funds consist of deposit inflows, loan repayments, maturities principal and sales interest payments on loans and securities, maturity of securities, borrowings from the Federal Home Loan Bank of New York and, securities sold under agreements to repurchase a lesser extent, proceeds from the sale of securities.
 While maturities and scheduled amortization of loans and securities are predictable sources of funds, deposit flows, calls of investment securities and borrowed funds and prepayments on loans are greatly influenced by general interest rates, economic conditions and competition.